latest planet(s) updated or added: 23 September 2024

 planet 4 – Weapons

 Today, I would say, we didn’t live.
 We didn’t even know what living is.
-All we knew was competition and that we had to constantly follow strict and often cruelling routines to fight for the top positions.
+All we knew was competition, and for that we followed strict and often cruelling routines to fight for top positions.

-It were those among us who due to a disability couldn’t compete like the majority who, in their frustration, began to explore life and discovered that life is not about competition – quite the contrary.
+There were some among us who couldn’t compete due to a disability.
+As their frustration grew, they began to explore life and discovered that life is not about competition – quite the contrary.

 This discovery was our starting point to healing and to ending all wars – those against ourselves, those against each other, and those our nations inflamed.